testdriveupgrade/XenonRecompUnlimited/README.md

 Some  new commands of PowerPC CPU checked, but other experimental

 **!!!
-Build this instrument in linux, due to some strange problems in windows 10-11 compile!!!**
+Build this instrument in linux, due to some strange problems in windows 10-11 compile(or try to use not MSVC 2022)!!!**

 ### Simplified step-by-step Instructions
 **I think default recompiler instruction too hard, because there a lot of text, that can be explained easier and a lot of not primary information, but less "obviously instructions(for some people it can be not obviously)" **